FAQs

 Is there a charge for patients to join Patient Options like traditional Discount Medical Plans?

 No. That is what makes us unique - we don’t charge patients a fee to enroll.
-We feel it is a bit ironic that patients have to “pay more to pay less” by paying an enrollment fee to join like other Discount Medical Plan Organization (DMPO) networks.
+We feel it is a bit ironic that patients have to “pay more to pay less” by paying an enrollment fee like other Discount Medical Plan Organization (DMPO) networks.

 Why should Providers join Patient Options as opposed to traditional Discount Medical Plan Organizations (DMPOs)?